A Weekly Game Jam game where participants had to create a game that falls within the theme of "Invisible".

 After showing off the prototype, the other members of the team designated me to be the leader of the team since I was the only programmer and they each wanted to focus on other areas of development such as shaders, visual effects, animation, and sound design.
 I was fine with this since it made each member feel comfortable which meant they could do their best work while learning and I would have the opportunity to test my programming and design skills in an environment where I would be put under some level of stress.

-The first thing I tried to do was set up Trello and use the Scrum method for the project.
-We used it in school a month prior to this jam and I needed some way to stay on track with code, design, and making sure the team was making progress.
+The first part of the project was to set up Trello and use the Scrum method for the project.
+The team needed some way to stay on track with code, design, and making sure the team was making progress.

 Trello ended up working extremely well, items that were put in the backlog were being moved into the current sprint column as they were being worked on and moved to the done section as they were finished.
-I kept Trello up on my second monitor to look out for any messages or feature requests from other members of the team.
+Trello has

 Once I got the basic functionality for the invisibility working, I ran into a problem.
 You couldn't see the player!
 This was a big issue for me because players need feedback when they use a mechanic.
 I spent the majority of the third day trying to solve this as there was now an issue with three areas of development.
 Programming, shaders, and 3D.
 The way the characters were modeled and exported from Blender gave them over 21 materials and that's a lot of materials to change for our invisibility mechanic.
 I had to find a way to iterate through each material, get their renderer, and change the alpha value while using a custom shader made by Haiyoooo that handled the transition.
 It was a frustrating challenge but also a learning opportunity for myself and our 3D artist.
 I ended up getting it to work and the artist that modeled the characters learned a simpler way to export his art while keeping material count low so everyone wins!